Senior Palestinian militant dies of cancer in Israeli jail

 He was serving multiple life sentences and had been in prison since 2002.

+In Ramallah, in the Israeli-occupied West Bank, armed members of Abbas's Fatah faction rallied in the streets, some firing rifles into the air before they announced the formation of a new armed group called "The Masked Lion", a nom de guerre of Hmaid.

-Abbas accused Israel of neglecting Abu Hamid's medical needs and held it responsible for his death, the official news agency WAFA said.
-Israel's Prisons Service said Abu Hamid, 50, had received "close and continuous treatment" for his lung cancer.
+Abbas accused Israel of neglecting Abu Hmaid's medical needs and held it responsible for his death, the official Palestinian news agency WAFA said.
+Israel's Prisons Service said Abu Hmaid, 50, had received "close and continuous treatment" for his lung cancer.

 After Abu Hamid fell into a coma, the Prisons Service let his family visit him briefly on Monday, in the presence of guards, his mother told Voice of Palestine radio.